RohailMemon/Hotel-Booking-Exploratory-Data-Analysis-EDA-/README.md

 | **Data Processing**      | Pandas, NumPy |
 | **Visualization**        | Matplotlib |
 | **Development Tools**    | Jupyter Notebook, GitHub |

+**Conclusion**

+Our Exploratory Data Analysis (EDA) on the **Hotel Booking dataset** has enhanced data integrity by addressing missing values, removing duplicates, and capping extreme outliers.
+The analysis revealed that most bookings occur within **365 days**, with extreme lead times adjusted to maintain data reliability.
+Average Daily Rate (ADR) fluctuations were controlled by capping values at **$500**, ensuring accurate revenue insights.
+Additionally, stay durations were refined by capping total nights at **14**, aligning with realistic booking behaviors.
+These preprocessing steps have improved data quality, making the dataset well-structured for **business analytics, revenue forecasting, and cancellation pattern analysis**.